ELY3M/Retro-Game-Watchface/README.md

 # Retro-Game-Watchface

-you need openweathermap api key and is is free to get one.
+you need openweathermap api key and it is free to get one.